Tom-Hirschberger/MMM-MQTTbridge/readme.md

 **MQTT part**
 - `mqttServer`set you server address using the following format:   "mqtt://"+USERNAME+":"+PASSWORD+"@"+IPADDRESS+":"+PORT.
 E.g. if you are using your broker *without username/password* on *localhost* with port *1883*, you config should looks "*mqtt://:@localhost:1883*",
 - `listenMqtt` - turn on/off the listening of MQTT messages.
 Set to `false` if you are going to use only NOTI->MQTT dictionary to save CPU usage;
-- `useMqttBridgeFromatOnly` - you can use native MQTTbridge MQTT message format.
-It saves CPU usage.
-Native MQTT message format looks: "NOTIFICATION_ID:NOTIFICATION_PAYLOAD".
-E.g. if you want to use Native format, send the MQTT message like "VOLUME_SET:20" and the module will convert it to NOTIFICATION "VOLUME:20" without Dictionary use (save CPU usage).
 - `interval` - interwal for MQTT status update, default is 300000ms.
-- `topicSubscr` - list of MQTT topics, to which the module will be subscribe and receive messages. :E.g.: ["home/smartmirror/bathroom/light/set", "home/smartmirror/kitchen/light/set"],

 **NOTIFICATION part**
 - `listenNoti` - turn on/off the listening of NOTIFICATIONS.
 Set to `false` if you are going to use only MQTT->NOTI dictionary to save CPU usage;
-- `useMqttBridgeFromatOnly` - - you can use native MQTTbridge NOTIFICATION format.
-It saves CPU usage.
-Native NOTIFICATION format looks: "NOTI_TO_MQTT: {mqttTopic: "", mqttPayload: ""}".
-E.g. if you want to use Native format, send the NOTIFICATIONS from other MM modules like "NOTI_TO_MQTT: {mqttTopic: "home/kitchen/light/set", mqttPayload: "{State:ON}" and the module will convert it to MQTT massage  to the topic "home/kitchen/light/set" with payload "{State:ON}" without Dictionary use (save CPU usage).
 - `ignoreNotiId` - list your NOTIFICATION ID that should be ignored from processing, this saves CPU usage.
 E.g. ["CLOCK_MINUTE", "NEWS_FEED"],
 - `ignoreNotiSender` - list your NOTIFICATION SENDERS that should be ignored from processing, this saves CPU usage.
 E.g. ["system", "NEWS_FEED"]